 Ready to explore Syndio’s pay equity platform?

-If you’re having some of these thoughts about your pay equity strategy, it may be time to start looking at what platforms are out there and evaluating the best fit for your business.
+If you’re having some of these thoughts about your pay equity strategy, it’s time to start looking at what platforms are out there and evaluating the best fit for your business.
 Want to see how Syndio’s pay equity platform stacks up to traditional approaches, such as law firms and consultants?